GSConnect/gnome-shell-extension-gsconnect/README.md

-[GSConnect][ego] is a complete implementation of [KDE Connect][kdeconnect] especially for GNOME Shell with Nautilus, [Chrome][chrome] and [Firefox][firefox] integrations.
-It does not rely on the KDE Connect desktop application and will not work with it installed.
+[GSConnect][ego] is a complete implementation of [KDE Connect][kdeconnect] especially for GNOME Shell with Nautilus, [Chrome][chrome] and [Firefox][firefox] integration.
+The KDE Connect team has applications for Linux, BSD, Android, Sailfish, macOS and Windows.

-Pair your PC and your Android device with the KDE Connect app installed to:
-Transfer files, send and receive SMS texts, mirror clipboard and notifications, send mouse and keyboard input, remote-control media players, locate your device, monitor battery levels, launch commands on your PC, and more.
+With GSConnect you can securely connect to mobile devices and other desktops to:

+* Share files, links and text
+* Send and receive messages
+* Sync clipboard content
+* Sync contacts
+* Sync notifications
+* Control media players
+* Control system volume
+* Execute predefined commands
+* And more…

 Please see the **[Wiki][wiki]** for more information about **[Features][features]** and **[Help][help]**.